-Dr. Michael A. Hunt Dean pro tem, Faculty of Graduate and Postdoctoral Studies
+Dr. Jacquelyn Cragg Strategic Advisor, Postdoctoral Affairs Faculty of Graduate and Postdoctoral Studies

 The Postdoctoral Fellows Office (PDFO)

 The University of British Columbia (UBC) established the Postdoctoral Fellows Office (PDFO) within the Faculty of Graduate and Postdoctoral Studies early in 2010.
 In this way, UBC formally acknowledges the key role to be played by Postdoctoral Fellows (PDFs) in achieving the goal of increasing the quality and excellence of UBC's research and scholarship.